-With a breakdown like this, and each exercises being under a minute, this workout is over FAST.
+With a breakdown like this, and each exercise being under a minute, this workout is over FAST.
 And you sweat!
-You sweat a lot!
+A lot!
 When I started, my husband thought the walls were going to fall down.
-My breathing was heavy, my legs felt like jelly, but it was over.
-In 20 minutes.
+My breathing was heavy, my legs felt like jelly, but it was over in 20 minutes.

 So what happened?
 Well, exercises I struggled with in level one, were mastered by day 9 of level three.
 I was amazed how strong my body had become!

-Because I wanted to be sure to not only write about my experience, but feel encouragement, I decided to take before and after photos.
+Because I wanted to be sure to not only write about my experience, but feel encouraged, I decided to take before and after photos.
 I did not change my diet, and I was feeling discouraged because my weight did not change—not at all.
 My pants were still tight.
 Though I was feeling strong (and what a good feeling that is!), I wanted to see changes.
 It was only after I put my photos side by side that I really did see them.

 I moved on to Ripped in 30 after I finished my 30 days of the Shred.
 I continued to get results.